gburd/greg.burd.me/content/privacy.md

 - goatcounter stats are collected via javascript or tracking pixel.
 - no server logs are collected.
-- the site is hosted by fly.io.
+- the site is hosted by netlify.
 - no data is shared.

 ## data that i collect